Raúl Ibañez: Post-playing career

-In 2021, Ibañez and Michael Hill were named Major League Baseball's senior vice presidents of on-field operations, with responsibility for overseeing umpiring, discipline and other on-field issues.
+In 2021, Ibañez and Michael Hill were named Major League Baseball's senior vice presidents of on-field operations, with responsibility for overseeing umpiring, discipline, and other on-field issues.
+In 2024, he left that role to return to the Dodgers as vice president of baseball development and special projects.

+Ibañez served as the bench coach for the American League team in the 2024 All-Star Futures Game.

 Personal life

+Ibañez is also of Spanish descent, through his grandparents.
+He turned down an offer to play for the Spain national baseball team.

 Ibañez and his wife Teryvette have two sons and three daughters.

 In the 2009 offseason, Ibañez discovered he had allergies to gluten and dairy and went on a special diet, for which he had meals delivered from Philadelphia, even while on the road.

 In a poll of 290 Major League players by Sports Illustrated, Ibañez was voted the second nicest major league player, after Jim Thome.